St Joseph’s Catholic Primary School

 On-going actions throughout the year include

 - SLT, subject leaders, teachers and teaching assistants assess and track the progress of pupils known to be eligible for free school meals (FSM/ PP).
-The school’s Pupil Inclusion Leader (SENCo) met regularly (intervention talks) with class teachers and teaching assistants to discuss attainment and progress of pupils in vulnerable groups, including disadvantaged pupils.
-Data relating to vulnerable groups was rigorously checked and analysed on a half termly basis by the school’s Inclusion Leader (SENCo).
+The school’s SLT met regularly (progress talks) with class teachers and teaching assistants to discuss attainment and progress of pupils in vulnerable groups, including disadvantaged pupils.
+Data relating to vulnerable groups was rigorously checked and analysed on a half termly basis by the school’s SLT.
 Any pupils, including disadvantaged pupils, who were not making sufficient progress, were discussed and appropriate additional support put in place.

 - PP group was cross referenced with other vulnerable groups, for example, children with special needs, E.A.L. and those identified as having poor attendance